Share on your favorite

 Bold - Showing courage and confidence.

-聡 means "wise, clever, intelligent."
+聡 means "wise, clever, perceptive."

 Acute - Having a keen sense of hearing.